Coming Out of Hospital? How to Get a Bed for Home

 1. Apply for a bed from the hospital or local council

-The NHS, your hospital, or local council may be able to provide you with a hospital-style bed or funding for a medical bed.
+The NHS, your hospital or local council may be able to provide you with a hospital-style bed or funding for a medical bed.
+You may want to go down this route if you don't have the funds available to purchase your own bed.

-Speak with your occupational therapist, district nurse, or GP to find out if you are eligible.
-If you’re eligible, a request is sent to the hospital or council to arrange for either funding or for a hospital bed to be delivered to your home.
+For further advice, speak with your occupational therapist, district nurse, or GP to find out if you're eligible.
+If you're eligible, a request will be sent to the hospital or council to arrange for either funding or for a hospital bed to be delivered to your home.

 The only issue with this route is that it could involve a lengthy process to secure your bed, and therefore you may have to wait longer to be discharged.
-If you’re looking for a quick discharge, this option may not be viable.
+Hospital waiting times can be lengthy and hospital beds are in short supply, so if you're looking for a quick discharge, this option may not be viable.

 Additionally, the bed provided may be only temporary until you can purchase your own assistive equipment.